How to Read, Answer and Pass 2023 WAEC, NECO, GCE Questions

 All examination questions have similar presentations which include:

 This is the most common way of presenting a question in WAEC, NECO or GCE.
-The Examiner or tester is simply asking you give a definition to question.
-This type of answers are universal, and 200 students can give the same answer.
+The Examiner or tester is simply asking you to give a definition to the question.
+This type of answer are universal, and 200 students can give the same answer.
 When asked to define Economics, Robbin’s definition comes to mind.
-It is advisable to write a definition the Examiner is familiar with and then add other definition with reference.
-Explaining a definition when you’re expected to define will neither increase or decrease your scores
+It is advisable to write a definition the Examiner is familiar with and then add other definitions with reference.
+Explaining a definition when you’re expected to define will neither increase nor decrease your scores

-Elucidating is another form of explanation, but if you observe the question well enough, the questioner only require you to make clearer his/her questions through the use of supportive answers.
+This is a trickish way of asking questions in WAEC.
+Elucidating is another form of explanation, but if you observe the question well enough, the questioner only requires you to make clearer his/her questions through the use of supportive answers.
 The questions are not presented to be understood easily, so the first step in answering such questions is to understand the question itself and what answer is required.

+You will surely meet this type of question in WAEC.
 To list simply means to itemize or enumerate.
-You don’t need to explain what you’re listing.
+You don’t need to explain what you’re listing that won’t give you extra marks.
 When asked to list 5 things, list them as required.
 Don’t make the mistake of writing what is not needful.
-If the marking is scheme is 5 and you wrote heaven and earth instead of listing, you will get the default mark.
+If the marking scheme is 5 and you wrote heaven and earth instead of listing, you will get the default mark.

-To mention means to make list and give a short note.
-This is where many students fail.
+To mention means to make a list and give a short note.
+This is where many students fail in WAEC exams.
 They think listing and mentioning are the same, well they are not and now you know.
-While some examiner will ask you to list and explain, others will tell you to mention.
+While some examiners will ask you to list and explain, others will tell you to mention.
 You either list first and give the explanation later or give the explanation as you make the list.

 I believe you know what it means to discuss.
 You can define, mention, share your thoughts, make an argument, cite and above all make your point known and don’t go outside the scope.

-When you have such question, it is fairly easy to understand.
+When you come across such question WAEC, it is fairly easy to understand.
 What makes A differ from B vice versa.
 Make a list of these differences with a short note.
-A has no leg but there is a leg in B. That’s a wrong way to answer such question.
+Don’t write for example A has no leg but there is a leg in B. That’s a wrong way to answer such a question.
 To compare means to examine similarity or differences which are noticeable.
 To contrast means to draw out differences (A significant change) from that which was compared.